 With the extended length and complexity of many B2B sales cycles, the focus for content should be to provide a ton of value and educate your searchers on how your product or service will solve problems for their company.
 The primary goal of your B2B SEO content strategy should be to build trust in order to generate and nurture leads to eventually speak to your sales team.

-Historically, construction and engineering companies have been known to heavily utilize one-way advertising including TV and radio ads and billboards, as well as offline face-to-face interactions and word of mouth.
+Historically, manufacturing companies have been known to heavily utilize one-way advertising including TV and radio ads and billboards, as well as offline face-to-face interactions and word of mouth.
 These may still work to an extent, but they are limiting in how far they can reach.

-An active social media presence allows construction and engineering companies to reach a wider, more receptive audience than traditional marketing.
+An active social media presence allows manufacturing companies to reach a wider, more receptive audience than traditional marketing.
 Consumers are spending the majority of their time online.
 When they are looking for project ideas, answers to questions, or firms to partner with, they are turning to their online communities to find information and engage in conversations.
-Make sure your firm isn’t overlooked by putting the following social media marketing ideas for construction and engineering companies to work.
+Make sure your firm isn’t overlooked by putting the following social media tips for manufacturers to work.

 1. Build Lasting Connections by Being Engaged in Industry Conversations

-The construction and engineering industries are constantly evolving.
+The manufacturing industry is constantly evolving.
 The professionals involved have great stories to tell whether they’re about exciting industry innovations, successes throughout projects, or admirable firm culture.
 There are many ways to engage with your industry and your target audience using social media; here are a few.

-Regulations are constantly changing in the construction and engineering industries.
+Regulations are constantly changing in the manufacturing industry.
 Social media is a great medium to have discussions on how to best handle those changes.
 Make an effort to become actively involved in Groups on LinkedIn or Facebook that address regulations specifically.